-LCU's revenue is generated from three primary categories: Loan Interest, Investment Income, and Other Income.
-Due to the effects of the pandemic on interest rates and asset growth that outpaced loan growth, LCU experienced a reduction in the percentage of revenue generated by the loan portfolio to 72.72% (2019 - 77.20%).
-In 2020, much like in 2019, LCU experienced robust deposit growth throughout the year and this put continued downward pressure on LCU's loans to assets ratio.
-LCU continues to explore options to increase the loans to assets ratio to ensure long term profitability.
+LCU's primary business as a financial institution is to provide deposit accounts to our members and then to use those funds to generate loans and invest the remaining amount.
+The revenue from those activities can be split into three primary categories: Loan Interest, Investment Income, and Other Income.
+In 2021, the pandemic continued to disrupt the economy and stifle revenue growth as LCU operated in a depressed interest rate environment.
+LCU experienced a slight reduction in the percentage of revenue generated by the loan portfolio to 71.28% (2020 - 72.72%).
+In 2021, much like in 2020, LCU experienced strong growth in member deposits and this put downward pressure on LCU's loans to assets ratio.
+LCU continues to explore options to increase the loans to assets ratio to ensure long term profitability and experienced measurable success in 2021.